 - Give incentives to existing customers.
 Offer discounts on future purchases or even commission, if your existing customers introduce new customers to you.
 Word-of-mouth recommendation is the most potent form of advertising, so surpass customers' expectations where possible.

 - Freshen up your image.
 Is your signage or business logo looking tired?
 Does your website need revamping?
 Is your online marketing strategy working?
 Could it be time to rebrand or even rename your business?

 - Set targets.
 To judge how successful your new business drive has been you'll need benchmark goals.
 For example, you might aim to attract enough new customers to increase profit by 10% over 12 months.
 Keep your targets realistic.

 - Get in the news.
 Try to get coverage in your local paper or trade press.
 You will need a newsworthy story, or you could put yourself forward as an expert to comment on your industry.
-If you organise a publicity stunt, make sure it won't backfire.

 - Network.
 Go to trade events and speak to as many people as possible.
 Get involved in local business associations and events.
-Would closer involvement in your local community (be good for business?
+Would closer involvement in your local community be good for business?
 Online networking can also generate sales.

 - Find new sales channels.
 Maybe it's time to start selling online, if you aren't already.
 This could enable you to reach many more customers and to sell round the clock.
-Maybe some of your products or services could be altered to increase their appeal to different customer groups and niche markets.